Onset of CN Emission in 3I/ATLAS: Evidence for Strong Carbon-Chain Depletion: Conclusions

 \item The dust production parameter $Af\rho$ was measured as $315 \pm 2$ cm in the $r$-band, $272 \pm 2$ cm in the $g$-band, and $180 \pm 20$ cm in the $U$-band, with values showing a clear increase during the observing period.

-\item We derived an upper limit of $\log Q(\mathrm{C_2})/Q(\mathrm{CN}) < -1.05$, placing 3I/ATLAS among the most carbon-chain depleted comets known according to the compositional classification of \citet{1995Icar..118..223A}.
+\item We derived an upper limit of $\log Q(\mathrm{C_2})/Q(\mathrm{CN}) < (-0.77\pm0.15)$, indicating a strong level of carbon-chain depletion in 3I/ATLAS, according to the compositional classification of \citet{1995Icar..118..223A}.
 This result may indicate a trend toward carbon-chain depletion in interstellar comets.